 - If poor drainage is the underlying problem, if the drainage is not fixed, Mudjacking will be a somewhat temporary solution.
 (This is true, however, of all of the methods.
 Water harms concrete and the soils underneath it, regardless of repair method).

 Polyjacking is very similar to mudjacking, and many of the plusses and minuses are the same.
-The primary difference is that instead of injecting a “mud” mix like mudjacking, it injects an expandable polyuerethane foam.
-(Note: this is the only method that Foundation 1 does not utilize.)
+The primary difference is that instead of injecting a “mud” mix like mudjacking, it injects an expandable polyurethane foam.

 The Positives of Polyjacking